 Our National Training Programme provides collections knowledge and skills training for Scottish Museums.
-Last year National Museums Scotland delivered over 250 learning experiences to 75 organisations.
-We covered topics such as managing a collections move, how to bid at auction, mounting a crowdfunding campaign and using handling collections for learning.
+Last year National Museums Scotland delivered 255 learning experiences for 143 local museum staff from 64 organisations in 23 local authority areas.
+We covered topics such as caring for Scottish silver collections, pest management, object labelling and couriering collections for loans.

 Our collections departments directory is organised to help you find the support and advice you are looking for.
 Please see our Advising Museums Guide for more information on advice we can offer you and how.
 For more information, please contact the Partnerships team on firstname.lastname@example.org.